possibilities/meta-composer-cli/prompts.md

 That means that when we build the cache we should bake "id" instead of "name" if applicable.

 Look for documentation, comments, and code and ensure everything is properly renamed.

+## 14

+When I run:

+▶ ./dist/cli.js --help

+I see the correct --help output but it is followed by this.

+Error: (outputHelp)